Rationing, racism and justice: advancing the debate around ‘colourblind’ COVID-19 ventilator allocation

 Journal of Medical Ethics

 Schmidt, Harald; Roberts, Dorothy E.; and Eneanya, Nwamaka D., "Rationing, racism and justice: advancing the debate around ‘colourblind’ COVID-19 ventilator allocation" (2021).
-Faculty Scholarship at Penn Carey Law.
+All Faculty Scholarship.
 2971.